NYU-BFX/RNA-Seq_Standard/README.md

 Setting up:

 1. You first need to have pre-built STAR reference in your [referenceFiles](referenceFiles/) folder.
 If you do not have it, please download a "genome.fa" file from public sites.
-And you also need to have a GTF file in your [referenceFiles](referenceFiles/) folder.
-This file should be the same GTF file you used to built STAR reference.
    Please use the following command to generate STAR Index:

 	```